Skip to navigation Skip to content

 Exceptions to the 28 days rule

-There are 4 exceptions to the above date of effect rules when care is notified outside of 28 days:
+There are 4 exceptions to the above date of effect rules.
+In the below situations, late notified care rules do not apply:

 • Interim care determinations:

-• If an interim care determination is made, written arrangement care levels will continue to apply from the date of event until the end of the interim period
+• If an interim care determination is made, the care percentages determined under the written arrangement will apply during the interim period.

-• Below regular care determinations – when a below regular care determination was previously made and the Registrar was advised within a reasonable time, the care determination takes effect from either:
+• Below regular care determinations – when a below regular care determination is made, the care determination takes effect from either:

-• the date a person stopped a pattern of care, or
+• the date a person stopped a pattern of care, if a pattern of regular care had been established, or

 • Reconciliation - when the care of either a relevant dependent child or a Claimed For child is updated because an assessment is suspended due to reconciliation or reinstated due to separation, see Suspension of child support liability on reconciliation